JorjaFox/library/content/posts/news/2014/sharpheels.md

 **JF:** Some years back I was part of Honeypot, a tiny avant-garde theater company in LA, with four other women.
 But we all started working so much that eventually we disbanded.
 My first foray into production was a play on Dusty Springfield, so it was an easy shift.

-I met the director for *How I Became an Elephant* at a party and â¦ I wanted to be him.
+I met the director for *How I Became an Elephant* at a party and ...
+I wanted to be him.
 I wanted to be a part of the film.
 Maybe that's what I look for because it was the same with *Lion Ark*.

 **SH:** As a producer, how do you use the business aspect within Hollywood to help further your cause?